Fodilahy-mena/Birthday-Database/readme.md

 4. An other function is `deleteBirthdayPopup()` which basically a popup form for confirmation - making sure that the user really decides to delete a person from the list after clicking on delete button.

 ### Improvements

 - We had quite a plenty of time to accomplish the project but it is only challenging.
-I would have gone a little bit forward with the sorting part if I could but I was running out of idea on how to sort the list by days left before each items's upcoming birthday.
-I also want to go further about editing.
 The changes that I made can't be saved in the local storage - meaning, it goes back as it was after refreshing the page.

 ### Experience